ldtteam/MinecoloniesWiki/source/workers/archerintraining.md

 Archers in Training will train at the Archery to become a [Guard](../../source/workers/guard).
 They will use a bow to shoot practice dummies and will level up without a risk of dying to mobs.

 Archers in Training are not actual Guards even though they are dressed in the usual Guard clothes.
 They will *not* help defend your colony, only Guards will do that.
-Archers in Training will also go to their own house at night to sleep.